petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/configuring-asset-publisher-display-settings.md

 | Pagination Type | The type of UI to display for pagination.
 Three options are available: *None* displays no pagination controls; *Simple* adds Previous and Next buttons for browsing through pages of assets; *Regular* adds more options and information including First and Last buttons, a drop-down selector for pages, the number of items per page, and the total number of results (assets displayed) |

 !!! note
-    When there are two Asset Publishers on the same page, one configured with the Dynamic Asset Selection and the View on New Page configuration, and the other with the Manual Asset Selection, clicking on the dynamic Asset Publisher directs users to the manual Asset Publisher, where the asset is being displayed.
+    When two Asset Publishers are in the same page, one configured with the Dynamic Asset Selection and the View on New Page configuration, and the other with the Manual Asset Selection, clicking on the dynamic Asset Publisher directs users to the manual Asset Publisher, where the asset is being displayed.
 As a result, users are redirected to the same page.

     However, when there is only one dynamic Asset Publisher with the View on New Page configuration and the asset is not being displayed anywhere, the Asset Link Behavior changes to "Show Full Content", which displays the full asset in the Asset Publisher widget itself.